HeWhoShallNotBeMentioned/TH-jQuery_Basics_Sign_Up_Form/README.md

 Description

 {Puts checks into the password form using jQuery. the checks include making sure the password contains at least 8 characters and that the confirm matches exactly.
 Popup boxes come up for both fields on each keyup to when the fields are not in compliance.
-There is currently no check for These Internet access may be needed as a jQuery CDN is used.}
+A check to make sure that the username is present has been added.
+Internet access may be needed as a jQuery CDN is used.}

 Setup/Installation Requirements